datlt4/WOpenCL_book/chapter-4.md

 - This data will be allocated once for each `work-group` processing the `kernel`.

-- It’s deallocated as each `work-group` completes its processing.
+- It's deallocated as each `work-group` completes its processing.

 4. `THE __PRIVATE QUALIFIER`

-- If a kernel argument or variable doesn’t have an address space qualifier, it’s stored in `private memory`.
+- If a kernel argument or variable doesn't have an address space qualifier, it's stored in `private memory`.

 - This includes all variables and arguments of non-kernel functions.

 - Private data is allocated for each work-item processing a kernel.

-- If a `pointer variable` doesn’t have a qualifier, it will be set to reference `private memory`.
+- If a `pointer variable` doesn't have a qualifier, it will be set to reference `private memory`.
 But `image2d_t` and `image3d_t` `pointers` are always `global`.

 ### 4.5.4 Memory alignment

 - Khi lưu dữ liệu trong 1 vùng nhớ, ta có thể thấy dữ liệu cấu trúc `32-bit` (`int`, `float`) thường được lưu dưới bội của `0x4` như `0xFFF0`, `0xFFF4`, `0xFFF8`, `0xFFFC`.
 Tương tự vậy: dữ liệu cấu trúc `64-bit` thường được lưu dưới bội của `0x8`.

-- when a data structure is stored, its `memory alignment` is set to the smallest power of two that’s greater than or equal to the data’s size.
+- when a data structure is stored, its `memory alignment` is set to the smallest power of two that's greater than or equal to the data's size.
 For example, a `float3` contains `12 bytes`.
 This vector will be stored on a `16-byte` boundary because `16` is the smallest power of `2` greater than or equal to `12`.

 - You can control data alignment with the `aligned` attribute, which can only be used when the data is declared.
 The aligned keyword must be preceded by `__attribute__`,